hackerb9/ugrep/README.md

 See [UAX #38: Unicode Han Database](https://www.unicode.org/reports/tr38/tr38-31.html).

-Two levels of support:
+Two levels of Unihan support:
-1. Show kDefinition if block name is *CJK*
+1. Show kDefinition if block name is *CJK Ideographs*
 2. Search Unihan_Readings when searching for a word.
 Possible example:
        $ ugrep mononoke
 	   魅	U+9B45	MONONOKE BAKEMONO SUDAMA (kind of forest demon, elf)

-Number 1 is not too hard, but number 2 may require a command line switch or something as searching through the Readings file may be slow.
+Number 1 is finished and working, but number 2 may require a command line switch or some other way of enabling/disabling it as searching through the Readings file may be slow or cause other problems.

 ### Maybe use NamesList.txt